-The Audit Committee held five meetings during 2017.
-One member of the Audit Committee missed one meeting during his tenure in 2017.
-All other members of the Audit Committee attended all meetings of the committee during their 2017 tenure.
+The Audit Committee held five meetings during 2018.
+All members of the Audit Committee attended all meetings of the committee during their 2018 tenure.
 The Annual Report of the Audit Committee is included in this Proxy Statement.

-Report of the Audit Committee\
+Report of the Audit Committee